jpvelez/restaurant_inspection_analysis/README.md

 **Why did you need to use a t-test to answer the question?**

 To answer the question, it was not enough to find the mean Yelp ratings for restaurants that passed and failed their most recent canvass inspections.

 Why?
-It is always possible that an observed effect - in this case the difference between means - is due to random chance.
-So to be confident in our findings, we need need to quantify how likely it is that the observed difference between means of ~0.6 is due to chance alone.
+Because it is always possible that an observed effect - in this case the difference between means - is due to random chance.
+So to be confident in our findings, we need need to quantify how likely it is that the observed difference between means of 0.19 is due to chance alone.
 In other words, we need to use a statistical hypothesis test, and a t-test is a type of hypothesis test that is appropriate for comparing means.